Akhil-Krishnan/Analytics-Vidhya-Hackathon-Credit-Card-Lead-Prediction/README.md

 ## Explore Data (Training and Test)
 Exploratory data analysis is an approach of analysing data sets to summarize their main characteristics, often using statistical graphics and other data visualization methods.
 It is a critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.
 The major processes that we do in the EDA are:

- Markup :    * Handling Missing values
+        1. Handling Missing values
-             * Removing duplicates
+        2. Removing duplicates
-             * Outlier Treatment
+        3. Outlier Treatment
-             * Normalizing and Scaling ( Numerical Variables)
+        4. Normalizing and Scaling ( Numerical Variables)
-             * Encoding Categorical variables ( Dummy Variables)
+        5. Encoding Categorical variables ( Dummy Variables)
-             * Bivariate Analysis
+        6. Bivariate Analysis

-For the above process, some important libraries are imported, Markup :    * Numpy
+For the above process, some important libraries are imported,

+        1. Numpy
-            * Pandas
+        2. Pandas
-            * Seaborn and
+        3. Seaborn and
-            * Matplotlip
+        4. Matplotlip

 For handling missing values and to remove duplicates, isnull() and duplicated() functions from pandas are used respectively.